aliyun/terraform-provider-alicloud/website/docs/r/oss_bucket.html.markdown

 * `date` - (Optional) Specifies the date after which you want the corresponding action to take effect.
 The value obeys ISO8601 format like `2017-03-09`.
 * `days` - (Optional, Type: int) Specifies the number of days after object creation when the specific rule action takes effect.
-* `created_before_date` - (Optional, Available in 1.121.2+) Specifies the time before which the rules take effect.
-The date must conform to the ISO8601 format and always be UTC 00:00.
-For example: 2002-10-11T00:00:00.000Z indicates that objects updated before 2002-10-11T00:00:00.000Z are deleted or converted to another storage class, and objects updated after this time (including this time) are not deleted or converted.
-* `expired_object_delete_marker` - (Optional, Type: bool, Available in 1.121.2+) On a versioned bucket (versioning-enabled or versioning-suspended bucket), you can add this element in the lifecycle configuration to direct OSS to delete expired object delete markers.
-This cannot be specified with Days, Date or CreatedBeforeDate in a Lifecycle Expiration Policy.

-`NOTE`: One and only one of "date", "days", "created_before_date" and "expired_object_delete_marker" can be specified in one expiration configuration.
+`NOTE`: One and only one of "date" and "days" can be specified in one expiration configuration.

 #### Block transitions